HassanAmeer/Roocode/.roo/rules/rules.md

     - Ensure all tests pass before submitting changes
     - The vitest framework is used for testing; the `vi`, `describe`, `test`, `it`, etc functions are defined by default in `tsconfig.json` and therefore don't need to be imported from `vitest`
     - Tests must be run from the same directory as the `package.json` file that specifies `vitest` in `devDependencies`
-    - Run tests with: `npx vitest run <relative-path-from-workspace-root>`
+    - Run tests with: `npx vitest run <relative-path-from-workspace-vibext>`
-    - Do NOT run tests from project root - this causes "vitest: command not found" error
+    - Do NOT run tests from project vibext - this causes "vitest: command not found" error
     - Tests must be run from inside the correct workspace:
         - Backend tests: `cd src && npx vitest run path/to/test-file` (don't include `src/` in path)
         - UI tests: `cd webview-ui && npx vitest run src/path/to/test-file`